-Dr Susan Kahn is a professor in the Department of Medicine at McGill University and founder of the McGill Thrombosis Fellowship.
+Dr Susan Kahn is a professor in the Department of Medicine at McGill University, codirector of the Canadian Venous Thromboembolism Research Network (CanVECTOR), and founder of the McGill Thrombosis Fellowship.

 What antithrombotic prophylaxis should be used in acutely ill hospitalized medical patients?
 Should it be used in such patients who remain at home or in long-term care institutions?